VolSplat: Rethinking Feed-Forward 3D Gaussian Splatting with Voxel-Aligned Prediction

-Feed-forward 3D Gaussian Splatting (3DGS) has emerged as a highly effective solution for novel view synthesis.
+} \ziplabendtitle{ Feed-forward 3D Gaussian Splatting (3DGS) has emerged as a highly effective solution for novel view synthesis.
 Existing methods predominantly rely on a \emph{pixel-aligned} Gaussian prediction paradigm, where each 2D pixel is mapped to a 3D Gaussian.
 We rethink this widely adopted formulation and identify several inherent limitations: it renders the reconstructed 3D models heavily dependent on the number of input views, leads to view-biased density distributions, and introduces alignment errors, particularly when source views contain occlusions or low texture.
-To address these challenges, we introduce VolSplat, a new multi-view feed-forward paradigm that replaces pixel alignment with voxel-aligned Gaussians.
+To address these challenges, we introduce \method, a new multi-view feed-forward paradigm that replaces pixel alignment with voxel-aligned Gaussians.
 By directly predicting Gaussians from a predicted 3D voxel grid, it overcomes pixel alignment's reliance on error-prone 2D feature matching, ensuring robust multi-view consistency.
-Furthermore, it enables adaptive control over Gaussian density based on 3D scene complexity, yielding more faithful Gaussian point clouds, improved geometric consistency, and enhanced novel-view rendering quality.
-Experiments on widely used benchmarks including RealEstate10K and ScanNet demonstrate that VolSplat achieves state-of-the-art performance while producing more plausible and view-consistent Gaussian reconstructions.
-In addition to superior results, our approach establishes a more scalable framework for feed-forward 3D reconstruction with denser and more robust representations, paving the way for further research in wider communities.
-The video results, code and trained models are available on our project page: \url{https://lhmd.top/volsplat}.
+Furthermore, it enables adaptive control over density based on 3D scene complexity, yielding more faithful Gaussians, improved geometric consistency, and enhanced novel-view rendering quality.
+Experiments on widely used benchmarks demonstrate that \method achieves state-of-the-art performance, while producing more plausible and view-consistent results.}